catseye/Chrysoberyl/article/HTML5 Installations.md

 ---------

 ### Pixley

+*   installation-of: [Pixley][]
+*   installed-implementation: pixley.js
+*   interactive: true
+*   animated: false
+*   mediums: [Javascript][], [Web Workers][], [HTML5][]
+*   javascript-module: wang-tilers
+*   javascript-urls: src/backtracking-wang-tiler.js
+*   script-root: ../modules/wang-tilers/src/yoob/

+Instructions:

+Select an example program from the dropdown box, then click "Start" to run it.
+Or click "Edit" to modify an example program, or create your own program.

+Background:

+This is an online implementation of [Pixley][] which, as a bonus, also depicts the Pixley program as a set of coloured, nested rectangles.

 This [Javascript][] implementation of Pixley uses the *Web Workers* facility of your browser to run the evaluation process.
 So, if your